AmanRai264/Fraud-Detection-Using-Machine-Learning/README.md

 - Scale the `Amount` and `Time` features using `StandardScaler` to normalize the values.
 - Handle class imbalance as fraud cases are rare.

+### 2️⃣ Exploratory Data Analysis (EDA)
+- Visualize distributions of `Amount` and `Time` using histograms.
+- Compute and visualize the correlation matrix between features.
+- Compare fraud vs. non-fraud transactions using boxplots and histograms.

+### 3️⃣ Feature Selection
+- Remove irrelevant or highly correlated features (if needed).
+- Use feature importance techniques like Random Forest or Mutual Information.

+### 4️⃣ Handling Imbalanced Data
+- Use techniques such as:
+  - **Undersampling**: Reduce the number of non-fraud cases.
+  - **Oversampling**: Generate synthetic fraud cases using SMOTE.